A Survey of Multi-Agent Deep Reinforcement Learning with Communication: Learning Tasks with Communication in MADRL

 \item \textbf{Parameter Sharing}.
-With parameter sharing, all local policies (or local value functions) will use one set of parameters, as shown in Figure \ref{fig:CTDEPS}.
-DQN-like algorithms, actor-critic based methods, and policy gradient with REINFORCE are generally used in this situation.
-If a DQN-like algorithm is employed, a local Q-function will be learned to utilize all experiences \cite{Foerster2016Comm,Jiang2020DGN,Sheng2020LSC}, or using extra global Q-function to guide the learning \cite{Zhang2019VBC,Zhang2020TMC}.
-If an actor-critic based method is used, a shared actor (i.e., policy model) will be trained to use all observation-action pairs, and also receives gradient guidance from a central critic \cite{Peng2017BicNet,Jiang2018ATOC,Das2019TarMAC,Freed2020UnknownNoise,Ding2020I2C,Hu2020ETCNet,Freed2020Length,Gupta2021HAMMER,Niu2021MAGIC,Du2021FlowComm}.
-Policy gradient with REINFORCE can be substituted with actor-critic, while requiring sampled rewards in episodes \cite{Sukhbaatar2016CommNet,Singh2019IC3Net,Liu2020G2ANet}.
+In this category, all local policies (or local value functions) utilize a shared set of parameters, as illustrated in Figure \ref{fig:CTDEPS}.
+Commonly used algorithms in this scenario include DQN-like algorithms, actor-critic methods, and policy gradient algorithms with REINFORCE.
+When employing a DQN-like algorithm, a shared local Q-function, which processes each agent's individual experience, is learned collectively across agents \cite{Foerster2016Comm,Jiang2020DGN,Sheng2020LSC}.
+Additionally, DQN-based methods can be integrated with value decomposition models (e.g., QMIX \cite{Rashid2018Qmix}) in cooperative environments, which enable learning from factorized rewards (value functions) \cite{Zhang2019VBC,Wang2020NDQ,Zhang2020TMC,Yuan2022MAIC}.
+In the case of actor-critic methods, a shared actor (i.e., policy model) is trained using all individual experiences, supported by gradient guidance from a central critic \cite{Peng2017BicNet,Jiang2018ATOC,Das2019TarMAC,Freed2020UnknownNoise,Ding2020I2C,Hu2020ETCNet,Freed2020Length,Gupta2021HAMMER,Niu2021MAGIC,Du2021FlowComm,Wang2022FCMNet}.
+Policy gradient with REINFORCE can alternatively be used, requiring the collection of sampled rewards over episodes \cite{Sukhbaatar2016CommNet,Populations2018Mordatch,Singh2019IC3Net,Liu2020G2ANet}.

 \item \textbf{Concurrent}.
-In case that storing all experiences together is forbidden, agents could make a backup of all experiences if they are assumed to observe other agents' actions and observations, which is different from decentralized learning.
-Then each local policy will retain individual set of parameters while receive guidance containing global information, as shown in Figure \ref{fig:CCTDE}.
-Concurrent CTDE often uses actor-critic based methods, where each agent has its own central critic to guide its local policy \cite{Pesce2020MDMADDPG,Kim2021IS}. \end{itemize}
+In scenarios where storing all experiences in a central unit is not feasible, agents can alternatively create backups of all experiences, with the assumption that they are able to observe other agents' actions and observations.
+The concurrent approaches differ inherently from fully decentralized learning.
+In CTDE with concurrent approaches, each agent maintains an individual set of policy parameters and receives the guidance from a local unit that collects global information (with additional assumptions on observability), as depicted in Figure \ref{fig:CCTDE}.
+Concurrent CTDE often employs actor-critic methods, where each agent has its own central critic to guide its local actor (policy) \cite{Pesce2020MDMADDPG,Kim2021IS}. \end{itemize}